Through The Fibro Fog

 Slaw is delicious as a side for so many occasions and dishes!

-• Coleslaw is always on the table in my family for summer BBQs alongside dishes such as my pesto chicken skewers and coconut chicken skewers.
+• Coleslaw is always on the table in my family for summer BBQs alongside dishes such as my coconut chicken skewers.

 • Pair with my popular rosemary chicken fillets or my turkey herb rissoles for an easy family dinner!